jacobfeldgoise/ThermalDrone/README.md

 ### 5.2 Wired MAVlink Connection (via Accessory Bay)

+A wired serial MAVlink connection between the onboard computer (Raspberry Pi) and the 3DR Solo drone would massively decrease communication latency and resulting issues.
+Such a connection would be routed through the [3DR Solo's Accessory Bay](https://dev.3dr.com/hardware-accessorybay.html).
+This improvement would require manufactoring a custom breakout board for the Accessory Bay, which would then serve as the connection between the Raspberry Pi and the drone's Pixhawk autopilot hardware.

 ### 5.3 Optical Flow Rangefinder

+An Optical Flow Rangefinder is a module that points towards the ground and calculates distance through use of a high resoultion camera and 3-axis gyroscope.
+Therefore, Optical Flow ranges will be much more accurate than readings from $5 SR-04 sonars.
+Also, an Optical Flow Rangefinder can be used in calculations performed by the UAV's Extended Kalman Filter (EKF) if it is connected to the Pixhawk via the 3DR Solo's Accessory Bay.

 ### 5.4 Raspberry Pi 3B for Image Processing